bondy-io/bondy_docs/docs/reference/http_api/index.md

 # Introduction
 Bondy can be configured, managed and monitored via an HTTP API that exposes some of the  Procedures and Events found in the WAMP API.

-In Bondy, a Realm and all its entities are dynamically managed using a WAMP API.
-Some additional resource in Bondy can also be managed via the WAMP API.

-Bondy Admin procedures and events URIs start with the `bondy.` prefix, whereas the WAMP Meta procedures and events start with the `wamp.` prefix.

 ## Entities and Resources
 The following is a catalogue of APIs organised by entity/resource